louis272/ISCtaker/README.md

   <img src="src/res/screenshot1.png" alt="Gameplay Screenshot" width="70%">
 </p>

-Experience the charming pixel art style and fluid animations as you progress through each puzzle.
+Experience the charming style and 3fps animations as you progress through each puzzle.

 ---